matthew-brett/sp-ai-post/notes.md

 Understandably enough, Microsoft concentrates on the problem of legal liability in its Copilot Copyright Commitment.[^microsoft-legal]

-[^nicrosoft-legal]: Microsoft partially indemnifies some of its customers against copyright infringement with AI - for example [see this announcement](https://blogs.microsoft.com/on-the-issues/2023/09/07/copilot-copyright-commitment-ai-legal-concerns)
+[^microsoft-legal]: Microsoft partially indemnifies some of its customers against copyright infringement with AI - for example [see this announcement](https://blogs.microsoft.com/on-the-issues/2023/09/07/copilot-copyright-commitment-ai-legal-concerns)